 - Mage Knight Ultimate Edition

-As for playing it, I’d suggest to start with the elements of the base game and add expansion elements (new heroes, terrain tiles, enemy tokens, action cards, spells, artifacts and units) slowly, one at a time.
+As for playing it, I’d suggest starting with the elements of the base game and add expansion elements (new heroes, terrain tiles, enemy tokens, action cards, spells, artifacts, and units) slowly, one at a time.

 Runebound (3rd Edition) Facts

 Year published: 2004 (1st Edition), 2005 (2nd Edition), 2015 (3rd Edition)